3nol/sphp/README.md

 2. Open MATLAB.
 Find out where the \<MATLABROOT\> lies, using the `matlabroot` command.
 Find out which \<ARCH\> you are on, using the `computer` command.
 The output of `computer` is most likely all-caps and needs to be inserted in lowercase below.

 3. Open a terminal and `cd <YOUR-PATH>/sphp-warp/vlfeat-0.9.21`.
-Then, execute the following command:
+Then, execute the following command.

     ```bash
     make ARCH=<ARCH> MEX=<MATLABROOT>/bin/mex